Free Consultation

 Drug or Marijuana BUI

-Drug Boating Under the Influence occurs if there is any dangerous drug, narcotic drug or other illegal drug including marijuana in your system, other than a drug prescribed by your doctor.
+Arizona Drug Boating Under the Influence occurs if there is any dangerous drug, narcotic drug, or other illegal drug, including marijuana, in your system, other than a drug prescribed by your doctor.
 However, even in instances of drugs prescribed by a doctor, you may be charged with BUI if law enforcement alleges you are impaired by the prescribed drug (recommended in the case of marijuana).

 Commercial BUI

-Commercial Boating Under the Influence occurs when a person operates a commercial watercraft, if you have a BAC of 0.04 or higher.
+In Arizona, Commercial Boating Under the Influence occurs when a person operates a commercial watercraft if you have a BAC of 0.04 or higher.

 Know Your Rights